dannyglv789/LearnSpanishAPP/README.md

-#Spanish Word Guessing Game
+#Spanish Word Connect Four

-## Set-Up Instructions:
-1. The API can be accessed at https://gameapp-1266.appspot.com/_ah/api/explorer

 ##Game Description:
-In Learn Spanish users receive a spanish word with a specified number of attempts to guess the english translation.
+In Spanish Word Connect Four players receive a a target word in Engish, along with three choices for the spanish translation.
+If the player guesses correctly they are allowed a turn on the Connect Four board.
+If they guess incorrecctly the cpu is allowed a turn on the board.
+The first player to connect four wins.

 1. Create user at create_user endpoint
 2. Create new game at new_game endpoint
 3. Use urlsafe_game_key to view created game at get_game endpoint
-4. Use urlsafe_game_key to make a move at make_move endpoint untill win or loss.
+4. Use urlsafe_game_key to make moves at make_move endpoint untill win or loss.
 5. games can be retrieved at get_user_games endpoint

 ##Files Included:
- - api.py: Contains endpoints and game playing logic.
+ - api.py: Contains endpoints and game logic.
  - app.yaml: App configuration.
  - cron.yaml: Cronjob configuration.
  - main.py: Handler for taskqueue handler.
- - models.py: Entity and message definitions including helper methods.
+ - models.py: Entity and message definitions.
- - utils.py: Helper function for retrieving ndb.Models by urlsafe Key string.
+ - utils.py: Helper functions.
+ - gameboard.py: Contains a list representation of the Connect Four gameboard and a simple algorith to determine the legality of a move

 ##Endpoints:
  - **addNewWord**